Hole or grain? A Section Pursuit Index for Finding Hidden Structure in Multiple Dimensions: A new index for finding interesting sections A new index for finding interesting sections

 \subsection{Index definition}

 }

-Indexes for comparing the distribution of observations in the section versus outside can be defined (building on \citet{doi:10.1198/1061860043119}) as:
+Indexes for comparing the distribution of observations in the slice versus outside can be defined (building on \citet{doi:10.1198/1061860043119}) as:

-where \(s_{k}\) and \(c_{k}\) are the relative counts of observations in bin \(b_{k}\) inside and outside the section.
-The first definition \(I_A^{low}\) takes large values if there is a hollow region of low density inside the slice, while the second definition \(I_A^{up}\) can be useful when looking for regions of higher density (``needles in a haystack'').
-The \([.]_{>\varepsilon}\) notation indicates that we drop all bins where the difference in counts is below some threshold \(\varepsilon\), Only bins where the difference is positive are summed.
-The \(\varepsilon\) avoids summing noise and suppresses an artificial dependence on the number of bins.
-The value of \(\varepsilon\) should be estimated based on the expected size of sampling fluctuation, which may depend on assuming a distribution, the number of samples \(N\), the number of bins \(K\), the slice thickness \(h\) and the dimension \(p\).
+where \(s_{k}\) and \(c_{k}\) are the relative counts of observations in bin \(b_{k}\) inside and outside the slice.
+The first definition \(I_A^{low}\) takes large values if there is a hollow region of low density inside the slice (hole), while the second definition \(I_A^{up}\) can be useful when looking for regions of higher density (grain or possibly considered to be ``needles in a haystack'').
+The \([.]_{>\varepsilon}\) notation indicates that we drop all bins where the difference in counts is below some threshold \(\varepsilon\), The \(\varepsilon\) avoids summing noise and suppresses an artificial dependence on the number of bins.
+The value of \(\varepsilon\) should be estimated based on the expected size of sampling fluctuation, which may depend on assuming a distribution, the number of samples \(N\), the number of bins \(K\), the slice radius \(h\) and the dimension \(p\).
 An estimate for \(\varepsilon\) assuming a uniform distribution inside a hypersphere is given in Section \ref{sec:epsilon}.
-In general \(I_A^{low}=I_A^{up}\) only if \(\varepsilon=0\).
+If \(\varepsilon=0\) we get a symmetry in the definitions, \(I_A^{low}=I_A^{up}\).
+In general, the choice of index should match the intention, searching for regions of high (grain) or low (hole) density in the slice.